How Often to Water Boston Fern Indoors (Real US Schedule, 2026)

 Stop guessing when to water your Boston Fern.
 This US-calibrated schedule tells you exactly how often based on the season, pot size, light, and U.S. apartment humidity — plus the signs you've gone too far either way.

-Get Smart Watering RemindersBoston Fern Watering Schedule by Season (U.S. Indoor)
+Get my free watering scheduleBoston Fern Watering Schedule by Season (U.S. Indoor)

 - Spring (Mar–May): Resume normal schedule: every 3–5 days, consistently moist.
 Watch for new growth — feed lightly with half-strength fertilizer every 4 weeks.